Tangerina-PT/Tangerina/Year3.md

 2. [Where are you from?_2](https://www.youtube.com/watch?v=XfFCaTgsW-I) [![wyf2](/images/wyf2.PNG)](https://www.youtube.com/watch?v=XfFCaTgsW-I)

 3. ['I'm from ... .'](https://www.youtube.com/watch?v=Pf6jDODpZmU) [![wyf3](/images/wyf3.PNG)](https://www.youtube.com/watch?v=Pf6jDODpZmU)
-(This song is also about taking care of our planet. / Esta canção também é sobre cuidar da nossa planeta.)
+(This song is also about taking care of our planet. / Esta canção também é sobre cuidar do nosso planeta.)

 ***